robototechnic/Inkscape/README.md

 - Step 2) Draw or import the image

-- Step 3) To run the extension go to: Extension > 305 Engineering > Raster 2 Laser GCode generator
+- Step 3) To run the extension go to: Extension > Raster 2 Laser GCode generator

 - Step 4) Play!

-#Note
-I have created all the file except for png.py , see that file for details on the license